kifre1/Hali_Shift_withNF/README.md

   - **all_raw_halibut_catch_formattedAl4.rds**: reformatted the survey catch data, suited to VAST input requirements
 <br>

-- **1.2DataPrep_add_BNAM_GEBCO.R**: BNAM surface and bottom temperature folders each contain annual folders with monthly temperature .mat files.
+- **1.2DataPrep_addBNAMcovariates.R**: BNAM surface and bottom temperature folders each contain annual folders with monthly temperature .mat files.
 They are to be stacked into a single raster stack and then the respective values assigned to the survey catch data.
-Also add depth from GEBCO bathymetry
   - *process_mat_to_raster_stack()*- This function processes individual .mat files and converts the data into a raster stack
   - *process_all_mat_files()*- This function applies process_mat_to_raster_stack() to all .mat files in a  folder, and combines them into a single large raster stack.
-  - **all_raw_halibut_catch_with_covariates_Al4.csv**: Surface Temperature, Bottom Temperature, and Depth are extracted from the raster stacks and assigned to all_raw_halibut_catch_formattedAl4.rds based on the date and location.
+  - **all_raw_halibut_catch_with_covariates_Al14.csv**: Surface Temperature, Bottom Temperature, and Depth are extracted from the raster stacks and assigned to all_raw_halibut_catch_formattedAl4.rds based on the date and location.
-  - Plot How many tows occur at each depth and how much are they catching there per survey to justify 50-1000m filter -**Halibut_Catch_Covariates_Scaled_June19.csv**: at April 14, 2025.
+  - Plot How many tows occur at each depth and how much are they catching there per survey
+  -**Halibut_Catch_Covariates_Scaled_AL14.csv**: at April 14, 2025.
 Covariates, removed outliers, scaled and to have a mean of 0 and standard deviation of 1.

+- **1.2DataPrep_add_BNAM_GEBCO.R**: same as above but with GEBCO depth data -**Halibut_Catch_Covariates_Scaled_June19.csv**:   Covariates, removed outliers, scaled and to have a mean of 0 and standard deviation of 1, Filtered depth to -30 to -1000m.
 <br>

 ## Run Model and Diagnostics